opikalo/pyfire/README.md

 ## Planning
 Some advanced planning is required to get from point A to point B and this planning has to be reasonable (no driving through the buildings or pools).
 As results there are two parts to planning: unconstrained planning (in the areas of parking within the game) and constrained planning (driving on one way streets / obeying traffic laws ).

-For unconstrained planning (ususally around start and goal positions), a square graph is constructed around the starting position, and the penalty weight is assigned for each edge, according to the position of the nodes of the edge. here is an example of the local edge around starting position of the level1 of the game:
+For unconstrained planning (ususally around start and goal positions), a square graph is constructed around the starting position, and the penalty weight is assigned for each edge, according to the position of the nodes of the edge.
+Here is an example of the local edge around starting position of the level1 of the game:

 ![Unconstrained graph construction and weight assignment](https://raw.githubusercontent.com/opikalo/pyfire/master/planning/snapshots/graph_weights.png)